MON CHAM Cheong

 Notes: Cheong was not a member of the Chinese Educational Mission (CEM), but according to Edward Rhoads, he associated with the CEM students in Hartford in 1874.
 See Edward J. M. Rhoads, Stepping Forth into the World: The Chinese Educational Mission to the United States, 1872–81.
 Hong Kong: Hong Kong University Press, 2011, 107.
 It appears that Cheong was considered a special student and not a regular Course II student in some of his years at MIT because he was not taking a full course load.
 The Faculty Records indicate that he had been recommended to take fewer classes, owing to difficulties in some subjects.
 English, in particular, continued to give him trouble, and this doubtless affected his performance in other subjects.
 In the academic year 1878-1879, Cheong was listed as a special student, taking math, drawing, English, mechanical engineering, and shop work.
 In 1879-1880, Cheong was a special student taking mechanical engineering, physics, math, chemistry and drawing.
 In 1880-1881, Cheong was a special student, taking mechanical engineering, math, and physics.
-Cheong's autograph gives MIT's name in Chinese as "Boston Technology Institute," an early name for the Institute.
+His return to China in the summer of 1881 corresponds with the recall of the CEM.